-Apply for programs – Massive Sway and Be Everywhere are two of the biggest with some high-level clients.
-Acorn is gaining traction, and, of course, once you grow your numbers you will get direct pitches from PR agencies asking for your space and reviews.
+Apply for programs like Massive Sway and Acorn.
+Once you grow your numbers, you’ll get direct pitches from PR agencies asking for your space and reviews.
 Some of these will come with compensation, some will come with free stuff, some will come with both.
 Determine your goals, what price you charge for your real estate, and stick to your guns.
 Also, don’t forget that you can go directly to brands you love with a nice media kit and a well-crafted, creative pitch.

 Apply for ad networks – Google AdSense is the bigger winner in this category.
-These networks take time to cultivate and there is a learning curve to ensuring you get your value out of them (watch our Blogging411 shows on AdSense to learn more).
+These networks take time to cultivate and there is a learning curve to ensuring you get your value out of them.
 Or, again, go direct to brands you love and offer them a package they can’t refuse.
 If doing this, be sure to target your local businesses.
 Remember, as we said in our 6 Basic Twitter Tips for Bloggers, local matters and shouldn’t be undervalued.
 Also, include an ad in your newsletter to sweeten the deal.
 Direct-to-inbox marketing is a big selling point when it comes to ad sales.

 ShareASale and Amazon’s affiliate program are popular.
 Don’t think of affiliate programs as “selling out” but think of them as earning money for stuff you recommend anyhow!
 Creating a gift guide for the holidays?
 Affiliate link that!
-It is no additional charge to the buyer, they don’t even notice, but as a thank you the companies provide you a little return.
-Kayla Aimee is a master at affiliate sales and she will frequently contact companies whose product she intends to promote simply because she loves them and ask for an affiliate return.
+It is no additional charge to the buyer; they don’t even notice, but as a thank you, the companies provide you with a little return.
+Kayla Aimee is a master at affiliate sales.
+She will frequently contact companies whose products she intends to promote simply because she loves them and ask for an affiliate return.

 But don’t forget indirect ways to make money blogging:

-You don’t have to be a novelist these days to get a book deal.
+You don’t have to be a novelist nowadays to get a book deal.
 You just have to write well and have a niche.
 Don’t be afraid to sell yourself.
 Is there another “For Dummies” book that the world needs?
 You could be the perfect candidate for writing it!